InfectedIsm/some-quizz/Quizzes/3 - Secureum - Solidity 201.md

 B) Function f's code is inlined at the point of _ within modifier m
 C) Function f reverts if _ is not executed in the modifier m
 D) None of the above

+> It is possible to have multiple modifiers for a function, the rule it follow is well described in [this discussion](https://ethereum.stackexchange.com/questions/29608/whats-the-order-of-execution-for-multiple-function-modifiers).
+Modifiers uses the `_;` statement, which acts as a placeholder for the code calling the modifier
+>